M31glx/APD-fMRI/README.md

 ## Methods

-### Participants
+### Population for collecting multimodal data
-- 57 children aged 8-14, 28 with APD and 29 healthy controls.
+- 66 children (57 included)  aged 8-14 years old (28 with diagnosis of APD and 29 healthy controls).

-### Data Collection
+### Data type
-- Resting-state functional MRI (rsfMRI) data was collected using a multi-echo sequence
+- functional MRI (rsfMRI) data using a multi-echo multiband sequences

 ### Analysis Techniques
 - Complex network analysis using graph theory, focusing on global and nodal network properties, and brain hub architecture.